TFMV/temporal/art/article.md

 6. **Language Agnostic**: Both Temporal and Arrow Flight support multiple programming languages, allowing teams to build polyglot data pipelines where each component uses the most appropriate language for its task - Go for orchestration, Python for ML processing, Java for integration with existing systems, etc.

-The result is a data pipeline architecture that doesn't just incrementally improve on existing patterns - it fundamentally reimagines how data should flow through distributed systems.
-By keeping Temporal focused on what it does best (orchestration) and leveraging Arrow Flight for high-performance data movement, we've created a system that can handle orders of magnitude more data with significantly less infrastructure.
+The result is not just an incremental improvement on existing patterns — it’s a fundamental reimagining of how data should flow through distributed systems.
+By allowing Temporal to focus on orchestration and leveraging Apache Arrow Flight for high-performance data movement, we’ve built a system capable of handling orders of magnitude more data with significantly less infrastructure.

-A Temporal Server orchestrates workflows, delegating tasks to Activity Workers, each handling a stage of the pipeline.
-The Arrow Flight Server acts as a high-speed intermediary, enabling workers to push, retrieve, and process data without bottlenecks.
-Apache Arrow's columnar format ensures zero-copy transfers and vectorized execution for maximum efficiency.
+At the core of this architecture, a Temporal Server orchestrates workflows, delegating tasks to Activity Workers, each responsible for a specific stage of the pipeline.
+Meanwhile, the Arrow Flight Server acts as a high-speed intermediary, enabling workers to push, retrieve, and process data without bottlenecks.
+Thanks to Apache Arrow’s columnar format, data moves seamlessly through the pipeline with zero-copy transfers and vectorized execution, ensuring maximum efficiency.
 Processed data is either persisted or automatically cleaned up based on TTL policies.

-Rather than dragging massive payloads through the workflow, we pass only lightweight batch IDs.
-Instead of flooding Temporal with raw data, each activity references a stored batch, retrieving it only when needed.

-This architecture keeps Temporal focused on orchestration, Arrow Flight handling data movement, and Arrow's in-memory format maximizing processing efficiency — all working together to create a scalable, high-performance pipeline.
+Instead of dragging massive payloads through the workflow, we pass only lightweight batch IDs.
+Rather than burdening Temporal with raw data, each activity simply references a stored batch, retrieving it only when needed.
+This approach keeps Temporal lean, Arrow Flight fast, and data movement frictionless — a trifecta of efficiency that enables truly scalable, high-performance pipelines.

-No drag.
-No delays.
-Just pure acceleration.

 Ready for takeoff?
 Explore the repo [here](https://github.com/TFMV/temporal).